Charting the main sequence of star-forming galaxies out to redshifts z<5.7: Data

 \subsubsection{Imaging}

 For the UKIDSS UDS field \citep{Lawrence_2007}, we included UDS DR11 imaging (Almaini et al., in preparation) in the near-IR JHK bands, with Y-band imaging from the VISTA VIDEO DR4 release over XMM-LSS \citep{Jarvis_2013}.
 We complemented this with UV imaging in $u^\ast$-band from CFHT MegaCam, and optical imaging in BVRiz$^{\prime}$ from Subaru Suprime-Cam \citep{Furusawa_2008}.
-We also employed imaging in the narrow-band NB921 \citep{Koyama2011} and the refurbished Suprime-Cam $z$-band ($z'_{\rm new}$; \citealt{Furusawa_2016}).
-To extend our wavelength coverage into the mid-infrared, we utilised \textit{Spitzer} IRAC imaging in 3.6$\mu$m and 4.5$\mu$m, combining the SEDS \citep{Ashby_2013}, S-CANDELS \citep{Ashby_2015} and SPLASH (PI Capak; see \citealt{mehta2018}) programs.
+We also employed imaging in the narrowband NB921 \citep{Koyama2011} and the refurbished Suprime-Cam $z$-band ($z'_{\rm new}$; \citealt{Furusawa_2016}).
+To extend our wavelength coverage into the mid-infrared, we utilized \textit{Spitzer} IRAC imaging in 3.6\,$\mu$m and 4.5\,$\mu$m, combining the SEDS \citep{Ashby_2013}, S-CANDELS \citep{Ashby_2015}, and SPLASH (PI Capak; see \citealt{mehta2018}) programs.
 The effective area of the overlapping UDS imaging was 0.69 deg$^2$, after masking for bright stars.

 For the COSMOS field, we combined near-IR $YJHK_{\rm s}$ imaging from UltraVISTA DR4 \citep{McCracken_2012} with UV/optical $u^\ast griz$ imaging from the CFHTLS-D2 T0007 data release \citep{hudelot2012}.
 We confine our study to the 1 deg$^2$ overlapping area covered by these data sets.
+After masking, this reduced to an effective area of 0.86\,deg$^2$.
 As with the UDS, we also included Subaru Suprime-Cam z$^{\prime}_{new}$ imaging.
-There is a wealth of \textit{Spitzer} IRAC imaging available in 3.6$\mu$m and 4.5$\mu$m over the COSMOS field.
+There is a wealth of \textit{Spitzer} IRAC imaging available in 3.6\,$\mu$m and 4.5\,$\mu$m over the COSMOS field.
 The programs we combined include S-COSMOS (Sanders et al. 2007), SPLASH (PI Capak), SEDS (Ashby et al. 2013), S-CANDELS (Ashby et al. 2015) and SMUVS (Ashby et al. 2018).